Skip to main content

 Get a Division

-Returns a single Division by ID.
+Returns a single Division by ID or external ID.

 query Division($where: DivisionFilterInput!) {